-Let’s start with those who benefit the most from slot targets and try to determine whether they may see more or less in 2019.
-Here’s a list of the players who relied heavily on their slot production (minimum 40 targets in each of the past two seasons):
+Let’s start with those who benefit most from slot targets, and then try to determine whether they may see more or less in 2020.
+Here’s a list of players who relied heavily on their slot production (minimum 40 targets in each of the past two seasons, except rookies):

 NOT SLOT RELIANT

-When all is said and done, we know that slot targets are worth 10.8 percent more than perimeter targets.
-So, ideally, our wide receivers are moving into the slot more often in 2020.
-However, when you have a receiver who stretches the field with his speed, don’t be concerned with it, as they might actually suffer when they move into the slot.
+When all is said and done, we know that slot targets are worth 5.5 percent more than perimeter targets.
+So, ideally, our wide receivers are moving into the slot more often in 2021.
+However, when you have a receiver who stretches the field with his speed, don’t be as concerned with it, as they might suffer when they move into the slot.

 This study would certainly vary if you went team-to-team and quarterback-to-quarterback, as some are better targeting the slot than others, but we know fantasy football isn’t a one-size-fits-all approach.
 Instead, we look to take every little statistical advantage we can.
 We look for that 1-2 percent difference, and from what we’ve learned here, slot targets are likely to get you more than 1-2 percent.